kurtosis-tech/kurtosis/docs/docs/explanations/starlark-idempotent-runs.md

 The reason this happens is because Kurtosis will optimize each run of a Starlark package based on what has already been run in a given enclave, thus reducing execution time and resources.

-This means when you try to run the exact same package twice in a row, Kurtosis will skip all the instructions for the second run because they were already executed in the first run. because they were already executed in the first run.
+This means when you try to run the exact same package twice in a row, Kurtosis will skip all the instructions for the second run because they were already executed in the first run.

 :::info
 This feature is still experimental and can be deactivated by adding `--experimental NO_INSTRUCTIONS_CACHING` parameter